-Other events the club has hosted include: various Mud Runs, Demolition Derby (for 15 years), a community-wide fish fry, Wild-Game feed and an Outdoors Show.
-The club has also built a handicap accessible dock and most recently a fish cleaning station at the Horton Little Lake.
+Other events the club has hosted include: various Mud Runs, Demolition Derby (for 15+ years), a community-wide fish fry, Wild-Game feed and an Outdoors Show.
+The club has also built a handicap accessible dock, a fish cleaning station at the Horton Little Lake and installed Georgia cubes into the little lake for fish habitats.
 Every year the club holds a raffle for a shotgun or rifle, purchased from local suppliers.
 The club has also been able to donate to numerous fire victims in the local community.

 Each year the club is honored to present a local sportsman who exemplifies outstanding service in the area of outdoors and the community with a Sportsman of the Year Award.